Crithagra

 Crithagra is a genus of small passerine birds in the finch family (Fringillidae).
 They live in Africa and Arabia.

 The species in this genus were formerly assigned to the genus Serinus, but phylogenetic analysis of mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
 It was therefore split into two monophyletic genera.
 Eight species, including the European serin (Serinus serinus), were retained in Serinus, while the other species were assigned to the resurrected genus Crithagra.

+Species

-The genus was introduced in 1827 by the English ornithologist William John Swainson.
+The genus was introduced in 1827 by the English ornithologist William Swainson.
 The type species was subsequently designated as the brimstone canary.
 The name comes from the classical Greek krithē for "barley" and agra for "hunting".